 How do your children handle book to movie adaptations?

 Have you purposely tried to compare the two yet?

-Feel free to leave me some reading suggestions in the comments.
+Feel free to leave me some reading suggestions over on Facebook.
 I’m always looking for our next great read!

 About Tiffany Dahle